devploit/blog/_posts/2024-07-03-cracking-gandalf-conquering-the-lakera-ai-security-challenge.md

 ### Description

 This level uses a sophisticated approach to embed the password within a riddle.
+It requires players to interpret and decode more complex structures within the AI’s responses.

 ### Technique Used: